 Can you imagine how it would feel to park your car somewhere, only to find it missing later on?
 Many people experience this tragedy on a daily basis.
 In fact, according to CNBC.com, “Roughly 800,000 to one million cars are stolen in America every single year.”
 These numbers are extraordinary, making car theft a common occurrence all across the country.
 This also means that the insurance claim process can be quite complex and tedious.

-If you are prepared to report your car as stolen, there are a few important things you should know about car insurance coverage for stolen vehicles, as well as the investigation process for car theft claims.
+If you are prepared to report your car as stolen, there are a few important things you should know about car insurance coverage for stolen Auto Village, as well as the investigation process for car theft claims.
 Continue reading to learn what you need to know about filing an insurance claim for a stolen car.

 FIRST: Was Your Car Really Stolen?

 Once you have noticed that your car is missing, it is wise to reconsider all the possibilities before making an insurance claim and police report.
 You can check for parking signs to see if it had been towed, ask friends and family if they borrowed your vehicle, or call your car loan company to see if it was repossessed.
 When there is no other possible reason for your car to be missing, then it is safe to move forward with filing an insurance claim and police report.

 Insurance Coverage for Stolen Cars